Self-Ensembling Gaussian Splatting for Few-Shot Novel View Synthesis: Method

 Therefore, we present an uncertainty-aware perturbation strategy, leveraging the statistics of renderings.
 Our approach starts by creating $M$ pseudo views through interpolation between the training views.
 Specifically, given two cameras sampled from the training views, the camera extrinsics of a pseudo view are computed as

-where $(\mathbf{R}_1, \mathbf{R}_2)$ represent the rotations of the sampled cameras, $(\mathbf{c}_1, \mathbf{c}_2)$ indicate the sampled camera centers, SLERP denotes the spherical linear interpolation~\cite{buss2001spherical}, $\beta$ is a scalar that controls the interpolation, and $(\hat{\mathbf{R}}, \hat{\mathbf{T}})$ stand for the camera parameters of the pseudo view.
+where $(\mathbf{R}_1, \mathbf{R}_2)$ represent the rotations of the sampled cameras, $(\mathbf{c}_1, \mathbf{c}_2)$ indicate the sampled camera centers, SLERP denotes the spherical linear interpolation~\cite{buss2001spherical}, $\beta$ is a randomly sampled scalar that controls the interpolation, and $(\hat{\mathbf{R}}, \hat{\mathbf{T}})$ stand for the camera parameters of the pseudo view.
 As illustrated in Fig.~\ref{fig:pipeline}, for each pseudo view, we render an RGB image using the current $\mathbf{\Delta}$-model and store the renderings at different training steps in a buffer.
 We then compute a pixel-wise uncertainty map

-of the same resolution as the rendered image, i.e., $\mathbf{U}\in\mathbb{R}^{H\times W}$, where $\mathbf{I}_i$ represents an image in the buffer, $\bar{\mathbf{I}}$ indicates the mean of these images, and $S$ is the buffer size.
+where $\mathbf{I}_i$ represents an image in the buffer, $\bar{\mathbf{I}}$ indicates the mean of these images, and $S$ is the buffer size.
 This uncertainty estimation is carried out over all $M$ sampled pseudo views in parallel.
-In practice, to enhance robustness, we perform local smoothing over each uncertainty map, which yields
+To enhance robustness, we perform local smoothing over each uncertainty map, yielding

-where $k=5$ is the kernel size.
-Subsequently, we apply an uncertainty-aware perturbation to each of the Gaussians in the $\mathbf{\Delta}$-model as
+where $k=5$ is the size of a kernel centered at $(i, j)$ and $(m, n)$ indicate the coordinates of a pixel within the kernel.
+Subsequently, we apply uncertainty-aware perturbation to each Gaussian in the $\mathbf{\Delta}$-model as